h1alexbel/sr-detection/README.md

 * `pulls`, the number of pull requests.
 * `issues`, the total number of issues (opened + closed).
 * `branches`, the number of branches.
-* `actions`, the number of GitHub Actions workflow files.
-For textual: `README.md` file.

 To run this: